 For Rogan, the benefits were immediate and tangible, reinforcing his decision every single day.
 He found that removing alcohol didn't just take something away; it added much more to his life in the form of energy, clarity, and overall vitality.
 His journey highlights a key aspect of changing your relationship with alcohol: the positive feedback loop.
 When you start feeling better, stronger, and sharper, it becomes much easier to continue making choices that support your well-being.
 These transformations, both in the gym and in his daily life, show how much alcohol can hold us back without us even realizing it.
 The small, daily wins build momentum, making the path forward feel less like a struggle and more like a natural progression toward a healthier you.

-Better Workouts and Faster Recovery
+Next-Level Workouts and Recovery

 One of the first places Rogan noticed a difference was in his workouts.
 He shared, "I haven't had any bad days since I quit drinking...
 It's when you're in the gym that you notice, right?"
 This feeling of consistent energy and strength is a common benefit of sobriety.
 Alcohol is notorious for disrupting sleep, causing dehydration, and slowing down muscle repair, all of which have a direct impact on your fitness.
 When you remove it, your body can recover more efficiently.
 You might find you have more stamina during your workouts and feel less sore the next day, making it easier to stay consistent with your fitness routine.